Amstrad: Early beginnings

-1980s
+Home computers

 In 1980, Amstrad went public trading on the London Stock Exchange, and doubled in size each year during the early '80s.
 Amstrad began marketing its own home computers in an attempt to capture the market from Commodore and Sinclair, with the Amstrad CPC range in 1984.
 The CPC 464 was launched in the UK, Ireland, France, Australia, New Zealand, Germany, Spain and Italy.
 It was followed by the CPC 664 and CPC 6128 models.
 Later "Plus" variants of the 464 and 6128, launched in 1990, increased their functionality slightly.

 In 1985, the popular Amstrad PCW range was introduced, which were principally word processors, complete with printer, running the LocoScript word processing program.
 They were also capable of running the CP/M operating system.
 The Amsoft division of Amstrad was set up to provide in-house software and consumables.

 On 7 April 1986 Amstrad announced it had bought from Sinclair Research "the worldwide rights to sell and manufacture all existing and future Sinclair computers and computer products, together with the Sinclair brand name and those intellectual property rights where they relate to computers and computer related products", which included the ZX Spectrum, for £5 million.
 This included Sinclair's unsold stock of Sinclair QLs and Spectrums.
 Amstrad made more than £5 million on selling these surplus machines alone.
 Amstrad launched two new variants of the Spectrum: the ZX Spectrum +2, based on the ZX Spectrum 128, with a built-in cassette tape drive (like the CPC 464) and, the following year, the ZX Spectrum +3, with a built-in floppy disk drive (similar to the CPC 664 and 6128), taking the 3" disks that many Amstrad machines used.

 In 1986 Amstrad entered the IBM PC-compatible arena with the PC1512 system.
 In standard Amstrad livery and priced at £399 it was a success, capturing more than 25% of the European computer market.
 It was MS-DOS-based, but with the GEM graphics interface, and later Windows.
 In 1988 Amstrad attempted to make the first affordable portable personal computer with the PPC512 and 640 models, introduced a year before the Macintosh Portable.
 They ran MS-DOS on an 8 MHz processor, and the built-in screen could emulate the Monochrome Display Adapter or Color Graphics Adapter.
 Amstrad's final (and ill-fated) attempts to exploit the Sinclair brand were based on the company's own PCs; a compact desktop PC derived from the PPC 512, branded as the Sinclair PC200, and the PC1512 rebadged as the Sinclair PC500.